-Do you know what you’re going to be creating, posting and sharing for your business this Tuesday?
+Do you know what you’ll create, post, and share for your business this Tuesday?

 How about two Tuesdays from now?
 Tuesday next month?
 The first Tuesday of next year?

-We don’t go that deep here at User Growth, but we do plan some time ahead.
+We don’t go that deep here at User Growth, but we do plan some time.

-And with around 88 percent of business-to-business companies seeing the value of including content marketing into their overall marketing strategy, it might be time to start putting down a process on how you’re going to execute on your content marketing strategy.
+And with around 88 percent of business-to-business companies seeing the value of including content marketing in their overall marketing strategy, it might be time to start developing a process on how you will execute your content marketing strategy.

-Well, because you could be 60 percent more effective compared to those marketers who did not develop a content marketing plan.
+Well, you could be 60 percent more effective than those marketers who did not develop a content marketing plan.

 Next to the fact that having a content marketing calendar proves to be an effective marketing tool, what other reasons could be there to have a content calendar?

 What is a content calendar?

 What programs or tools exist to produce an easy-to-use content calendar for your organization?

 In this post, we will teach you all about the importance of having a content calendar and why you wish you hadn’t started using one earlier.